For students from partner universities

 Q. I am not taking Japanese language as my major at my home university.
 Can I still apply for the exchange program at Dokkyo University?
 Also, what level of Japanese competency is required?
 Do you require a language certificate, such as the JLPT certificate?

 A. You can apply for our exchange program as long as you are nominated as a candidate by your home university.
 In principle, however, exchange students are required to enroll in the Japanese Language Program regardless of their major, so we would expect you to have acquired a certain level of Japanese proficiency at the time of application.
-We do not require students to have a JLPT certificate, but we do require them to submit a Certificate of Japanese Language Proficiency signed by their Japanese language instructor.
+We do not require students to have a JLPT certificate, but we do require them to submit an Assessment of Japanese Language Proficiency signed by their Japanese language instructor.
 We are unable to accept applicants who have never studied Japanese.

 If you are not sure whether your Japanese proficiency will meet the level required for our exchange program, please ask your coordinator or contact us.